 1st Place Non-Boater $100.00

-The payout drops to $50 for boater and $50 for non-boater in the event 4 or fewer boats participate in a given tournament.
-This will change to payout additional places when we have more members join our club.
+The payout drops to $50 for boater and $50 for non-boater in the event 4 or fewer boaters or non-boaters participate in a given tournament.